Does knitting ever make your eyes glaze over? It can happen to the best of us! Here are tips for overcoming knitting

 I feel like boredom can be a dirty secret in the world of knitting.
 After all, knitting is supposed to be our hobby.
 If you’re bored with your hobby, where does that leave you?

-Reading over some of the comments from my survey from earlier this year, I could see two distinct kinds of knitting boredom:
+After reading some of the comments I received from a question I once asked of subscribers, one can see two distinct kinds of knitting boredom.

 One: boredom with knitting lengthy projects that require a significant investment in time (not to mention yarn!).

 I’ll confess right away that I have definitely struggled with knitting boredom, and with both kinds!
 They’re almost equal and opposite types of boredom, but they can definitely strike the same knitter.